hamza-safwan/DineWise/README.md

 # DineWise
-DineWise is a one stop application for food businesses on which I am working as my portfoio project right from scratch to understand the whole process of software development and gain hands-on experience.
-Initially basic functionalities have been implemented like bookings, offered menus and associated price listings typically offered by food businesses.
+DineWise is a one stop application for food businesses offering various functionalities like bookings, offered menus and associated price listings typically offered by food businesses.
 I am working to engineer a full fledge large scale, enterprise system backed by AI/ML intelligence to infuse features like Dynamic pricing and personalized food deals and delivery services etc

 ## Steps to run the app